Jhxnnat/ReD/README.md

-# ReD is a simple retro looking (not yet) text editor made with raylib
+# ReD is a simple retro looking text editor made with raylib

 Red stants for Retro eDitor,
 Raylib eDitor and other coincidences are just coincidences.